industrial-edge/simatic-ax-trace-diagnostics-getting-started/docs/Documentation.md

 ![Trace_Job_updating](graphics/Trace_Job_updating.png)

-If zooming in or zooming out needs to be done, using these corresponding buttons it can be done.
+Using these corresponding buttons, the zooming in or zooming out can be done.

 ![Trace_Job_signals_zooming](graphics/Trace_Job_signals_zooming.png)

-Moreover, the specific area to zoom can be selected:
+Moreover, the specific area to zoom can be selected.

 ![Trace_Job_zooming_specific_area](graphics/Trace_Job_zooming_specific_area.png)